 2004.
 Wire, paint.
 25" x 40" x 50"

 This is a studio view of two different sculptures.
 The one above is "Pasio."
 It was commissioned for a home in San Miguel de Allende.
-I recently completed it and will install it in it's permanent site soon.

 To give the pieces mass and presence, I fill in the contour lines of the wire drawings.
 In "Pasio", I give the circle element weight by using straight lines of wire.
 The two arcing pieces that move through the circle are filled in using circular elements.
 In "Dancing Partner," the interior lines of the planar element reflect the outside contours of the piece.